References – Antibiotic stewardship

 ECDC collection page about antimicrobial stewardship

-Antimicrobial Stewardship Programmes
+Antimicrobial Stewardship Programmes in health-care facilities

 in low and middle-income countries

 a WHO practical toolkit